-Like any amenities group, we depend on numbers, strength and support of our membership, who provide the force and knowledge that have made us effective for almost fifty years.
+Like any amenities group, we depend on numbers, strength and support of our membership, who provide the force and knowledge that have made us effective for over fifty years.

 We encourage the protection and repair of historic buildings whether these are listed buildings or simply good examples of traditional building.
 We aim to encourage good architecture and to raise the general standard of building throughout the county.
 We hope that our generation may leave behind it buildings which will be looked back on with that same pleasure and enjoyment that we experience when we look at the architecture of past ages.

 In uncertain and anxious times, visiting historic buildings can provide a much needed boost and escape.